-New Year’s Eve celebrations take place at a variety of venues on December 31 in 2018 including at Canada Place, North Vancouver ski hills and area night clubs.
+New Year’s Eve celebrations take place at various venues on December 31st including in downtown Vancouver, North Shore ski hills and area night clubs.

 Click on any of the following links to jump to a specific venue or activity, or continue reading for full details about Vancouver’s best places to welcome the New Year.

 Or, for details about pyrotechnic shows, click Vancouver Fireworks (which takes you to another page).

 Lower Mainland New Year’s Eve Activities

 The largest New Year’s Eve celebrations in the Lower Mainland used to take place around Canada Place in downtown Vancouver.
 The festivities there included ticketed parties as well as free concerts and fireworks.

 2018 was the final year for the main fireworks and concert activities at Canada Place.
 On December 31st, 2019, there were smaller events at different locations, but no major fireworks.
 On the last day of the year in 2020 (and other future years), however, there were plans to have fireworks once again, and a massive light show, but at the eastern end of False Creek instead of by Canada Place.

 The plan for fireworks at the new False Creek venue wasn’t possible in 2020, thanks to COVID-19.
 Hopefully They can happen on December 31st in 2021 instead.
 Click False Creek NYE Fireworks to learn about next year’s event.